-David Lama is best known for being able to scale the world's toughest alpine climbing routes, while Dani Arnold is famous for his speed.
-The two young alpinists recently teamed up for an expedition to Alaska and were able to realize a spectacular first ascent right away.
-With their new route "Bird of Prey" Lama and Arnold managed to pull off the first line through the central headwall of the 1500-metre (4500 ft.) east face of Moose's Tooth.
-The duo finished the demanding climb in remarkable speed, making it back to base camp within 48 hours.
+In 2013 Dani Arnold and David Lama teamed up for an expedition to Alaska and were able to realize a spectacular first ascent right away.
+With their route new route "Bird of Prey" Arnold and Lama manage to pull off the first line through the central headwall of the 1500-meter east face of Moose's Tooth.